berkeley-deep-learning/cs294-131-f17/index.md

 Students may enroll in this class for variable units.

 * 1 unit: Participate in reading assignments (including serving as discussion lead).
 * 2 units: Complete a project.
+Projects may fall into one of four categories:
+  * Traditional Literature Review of a deep learning topic (e.g., literature review of deep dialogue systems)
+  * Distill-like Literature Review of a deep learning topic (e.g., a Distill-like blog post illustrating different optimization techniques used in deep learning)
+  * Reimplement research code and open source it
+  * Conference level research project
 * 3 units: Both reading assignments and a project.
 * You **may not** take this class for 4 units.